Merrydale Manor Wedding Videographer

 From here it was fast cuts of the reception, singing waiters, and first dance.
 At this point, I wanted to go back to Henry’s speech and use a more heartfelt section where he talks emotionally about the magic of their relationship, about doing nothing meaning everything.
 I like to contrast this observation against the couple doing so many things on their wedding day, the contrast of simplicity and celebration, before ending on a repeated shot from the opening golden hour, match cut through movement to a drone shot on the lake.

 I wanted to include lots of content in this film, keeping it raw and real, with high energy and party taking centre stage.
-I think this trailer really showcases the fun side of Elle and Henry’s wedding at Merrydale Manor.
+I think this trailer really showcases the fun side of Elle and Henry’s wedding.

 I’m not one to shout too loud about myself, but Elle and Henry left a lovely review after receiving their film: